NicoHood/HoodLoader2/Readme.md

 **Short the reset pin once to enter the actual 16u2 program** (see picture below).
 Then your 16u2 firmware/sketch starts running.
 By default the program starts.
 If no program is presented the bootloader will run.

-Because the Hoodloader replaces the 16u2's bootloader you can enter it like the Arduino Leonardo bootloader.
+Because the HoodLoader replaces the 16u2's bootloader you can enter it like the Arduino Leonardo bootloader.
 **Short the reset pin twice to enter bootloader mode (manually)** to upload code to the 16u2 or the 328/2560.
 Then you have full CDC bootloader functions and USB-Serial with auto reset.